coderefinery/manuals/hackmd-mechanics.md

 * **create notes** which will be archived, for your later reference.

-## Privacy

-- Assume the HackMD is **public and published: you never need to put your name there**.

-- The HackMD will be **published on the website afterwards**.
-We will remove all non-instructors names, but it's easier if you don't add it at the start.

-- Please keep the link private during the workshop, since since security is "editable by those who have the link".

-- You can use `[name=YOURNAME]`, to name yourself.
-We *will* remove all names (but not the comments) before archiving the notes (use this format to make it easy for us).

 ## Basic controls

 - At the top (left or right), you can switch between **view**,